-Information and communication technology must form the backbone of monitoring system.
-Since the Scheme envisages IT-enabled monitoring and verification protocols, 5% of the total project cost would be available to the various channels partners for compliance.
-It is proposed that the monitoring is done as under.
+10.1 Information and Communication Technology must form the backbone of monitoring system.
+Since the scheme envisages IT enabled monitoring and verification protocols, 5% of the total project cost would be available to the various channels partners for compliance.
+It is proposed that the monitoring is done as under:

-- At the primary level of monitoring, channelpartnerswouldberesponsible for monitoring parameters such as end-use verification and KYC (know your client) compliance, and also, compilation of statistical information as one time MIS (management information system) for all credit linked cases. - As an additional level of monitoring, reputed civil society groups, eminent persons, corporate houses (as an activity under Corporate Social Responsibility), State Nodal Agencies and MNRE officials would be involved for ground-truthing on random sample basis. - iii) For projects with applications above 10 kW, the system providers would also make available generation data to the MNRE at intervals specified.

-It is envisaged that certified energy auditors, scheme monitors, and others would be empanelled for certifying whether the outputs of the system correspond to the parameters laid down in the in-principle approval for non-credit linked projects.
+- i) At the primary level of monitoring, channel partners would be responsible for monitoring parameters such as end-use verification and KYC compliance and also compilation of statistical information as one time MIS for all credit linked cases. - ii) As an additional level of monitoring, reputed Civil Society Groups, eminent persons, corporate houses (as an activity under Corporate Social Responsibility), SNAs and MNRE officials would be involved, for ground truthing on random sample basis. - iii) For projects with applications above 10 kW, the system providers, would also make available generation data to MNRE at intervals specified. - 10.2 It is envisaged that certified energy auditors, scheme monitors and others would be empanelled for certifying whether the outputs of the system correspond to the parameters laid down in the inprinciple approval for non credit linked projects.